Andrew Wilson from Fitnique link to his business here came on our last exped skills course…..this is what he has to say about it;

 Day 1 – Arrival at Alvie Estate

 I get nervous, not sure why but I do, and was nervous pulling up to the car park.
 Neal was already stood waiting and had seen me drive hither and thither around the estate, a great first impression, couldn’t even navigate to the right place meeting point!
 Introductions done, we talked about my car and my mind started to settle.
-I grabbed my kit out and joined the other two gentlemen, Bart – a very tall Dutchman and Trevor – a fell runner from Sheffield.
-That was it, the three of us and Neal.
-Five other people had withdrawn (and I was nervous!) so we cracked on.
+I grabbed my kit out and joined the group.

 The first part was to review kit, rucksack packing essentials and optimum order for ease on the trail.
 Map and compass navigation basics next and Naismith’s Rule on route planning and timings.
 Finally weather forecasts and synaptic charts.
 Then, most importantly, kettle on and a brew.
 No adventure should start without one.